klavgen/klavyl/README.md

 # 3D printed parts

-All the parts for 3D printing are in the `stl` directory.
+All the parts for 3D printing are in the `stl_mx`/`stl_choc` directories.
 They have been tested on an Ender 3 V2 and therefore the tolerances may not work for your printer.
 If that's the case, let me know by filing an issue in the project.

+Below I discuss MX version, but everything is the same for the Choc versions in the `stl_choc` directory.

 You should be able to print everything in PLA, expect the switch holders for which I recommend ABS because you'll be soldering on them and the soldering iron can very easily melt PLA.